ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR005-functions-vs-members-in-type-definitions.md

 task.Title |> TaskTitle.value
 ```

-The downside to the member approach is that reading domain types, they group
+A downside to the member approach is that domain types now group data and
-data and functions.
-It closer resembles object oriented programming with data
+functions.
+It more closely resembles object oriented programming.
-and functions grouped together.

 ## Consequences

-We stick with the functional approach.
+We stick with the functional approach as it seems more idiomatic to F#.